pawanit17/cassandra/README.md

 - 1000s of operations per core.
 - Each Node has a full installation of Cassandra.
 - Each code has a capacity of 2-4TB.
-- All the Nodes are connected and together form a Datacenter.
+- All the Nodes are connected and together form a Datacenter/Ring.
 - Each Node communicates with other nodes using a protocol called Gossip - to get the status of a node.
 - These Datacenters can be put whereever they are needed in the world and can be served.
 ![image](https://user-images.githubusercontent.com/42272776/134802071-c475b74f-924a-46c1-a4ff-ebcd3788fbfc.png)